 - Modification of draft report based on discussion of DEC and sending it to the Evaluation Co-ordination Committee for approval.

 - Publication of report.

-- Circulation of report to the concerned department, various departments of Secretariat, Programme Evaluation Organisation, New Delhi, various Evaluation organisations etc.
+- Circulation of report to the concerned department, various departments of Secretariat, Programme Evaluation Organization, New Delhi, various Evaluation organizations etc.